doyun421/SLAM/README.md

 다시 적는 것도 방법

-robotics field important thing is to generate services for help need persons.

-such as elder persons aged person, disabled person, etc.
+robotics field's important thing is to help people with their needed skills such as a person more than aged 65 years, disabled person, etc.

+technology of robotics field are Computer Vision, Natural language processing, Edge computing, Complex event process, HW acceleration, Reinforcement Learning, GANs, etc.

+Computer Vision means that enables computers and systems to derive meaningful information from digital images, videos and other inputs.
-technology for robotics field was visioning all camera sensors or lidar sensors robotics field need several sensors like camera, lidar, radar, Xavier, Ram, SSD SSD for storing memory of camera, SSD;s capacity needed as a day needed 필요량, as a personal robots for helping elders for one person as business to showering themselves with robotics' arms need to support other persons' body's weights at least 40kg to 110kg
+There are sensors as camera sensors or lidar sensors robotics field need several sensors like camera, lidar, radar, Xavier, Ram, SSD SSD for storing memory of camera, SSD;s capacity needed as a day needed 필요량, as a personal robots for helping elders for one person as business to showering themselves with robotics' arms need to support other persons' body's weights at least 40kg to 110kg